Azure/azure-sdk/releases/2020-09/js.md

 ### Azure Storage

+- Bug Fixes - Undid the workaround for axios where the Content-Length header is removed before the request is passed to underlying http client.
+The workaround leads to HMAC signature miss-match for users using http clients like the default node http client which do not set the header themselves.
+Fixes bugs [8903](https://github.com/Azure/azure-sdk-for-js/issues/8903), [9300](https://github.com/Azure/azure-sdk-for-js/issues/9300) and [10614](https://github.com/Azure/azure-sdk-for-js/issues/10614).

 #### Azure Storage Blob [Changelog](https://github.com/Azure/azure-sdk-for-js/blob/master/sdk/storage/storage-blob/CHANGELOG.md)

 ##### New Features on @azure/storage-blob@12.2.0

-- Supported RehydratePriority.
-- Supported Object Replication Service.
-- Supported Append Blob Seal.
-- Supported Tags conditional operations.
+- Supported [Tags Conditional Operations](https://docs.microsoft.com/rest/api/storageservices/specifying-conditional-headers-for-blob-service-operations#tags-conditional-operations).
+Now you can specify conditions against the tags on a blob resource for several read and write operations.
 - The Static Website Service now supports a DefaultIndexDocumentPath for a global HTTP 200 route within the static website.
 You can get it by `BlobServiceClient.getProperties()` and set it via `blobServiceClient.setProperties()`.

-##### Major Fixes on @azure/storage-blob@12.2.0

-- The `credential` parameter of `newPipeline()` function is now optional.
-If not specified, `AnonymousCredential` is used.
-Fixes bug [9628](https://github.com/Azure/azure-sdk-for-js/issues/9628).
-- High level upload functions `BlockBlobClient.uploadFile()`, `BlockBlobClient.uploadStream()` and `BlockBlobClient.uploadBrowserData()` now support setting tier.
-Fixes bug [9062](https://github.com/Azure/azure-sdk-for-js/issues/9062).
+- High level upload functions `BlockBlobClient.uploadFile()`, `BlockBlobClient.uploadStream()` and `BlockBlobClient.uploadBrowserData()` now support setting tier via the `tier` option.
+See [issue 9062](https://github.com/Azure/azure-sdk-for-js/issues/9062).
-- The Content-Length header is no longer ignored.
-Fixes bugs [8903](https://github.com/Azure/azure-sdk-for-js/issues/8903), [9300](https://github.com/Azure/azure-sdk-for-js/issues/9300) and [10614](https://github.com/Azure/azure-sdk-for-js/issues/10614).

 #### Azure Data Lake Storage [Changelog](https://github.com/Azure/azure-sdk-for-js/blob/master/sdk/storage/storage-file-datalake/CHANGELOG.md)

 ##### New Features on @azure/storage-file-datalake@12.1.0

-- Supported Quick Query.
+- Supported Query Blob Contents.
 Added a new API `DataLakeFileClient.query()`.

-##### Major Fixes on @azure/storage-file-datalake@12.1.0

-- The `credential` parameter of `newPipeline()` function is now optional.
-If not specified, `AnonymousCredential` is used.
-Fixes bug [9628](https://github.com/Azure/azure-sdk-for-js/issues/9628).
-- The Content-Length header is no more ignored.
-Fixes bugs [8903](https://github.com/Azure/azure-sdk-for-js/issues/8903), [9300](https://github.com/Azure/azure-sdk-for-js/issues/9300) and [10614](https://github.com/Azure/azure-sdk-for-js/issues/10614).
+This API applies a simple Structured Query Language (SQL) statement on a blob's contents and returns only the queried subset of the data.
+You can also call Query Blob Contents to query the contents of a version or snapshot.
+Learn more at [Query Blob Content REST API](https://docs.microsoft.com/rest/api/storageservices/query-blob-contents)

 #### Azure Storage File Share [Changelog](https://github.com/Azure/azure-sdk-for-js/blob/master/sdk/storage/storage-file-share/CHANGELOG.md)